seoninja13/react-win-dir/docs/pages/doors/hinged-patio-doors-page-documentation.md

 ## Issues and Solutions

+### Pages Router Implementation

-No issues were encountered during the implementation of the Hinged Patio Doors page.
+No issues were encountered during the implementation of the Hinged Patio Doors page in the Pages Router.
 The implementation was straightforward because:

 1. The hinged-patio-doors page directory and components already existed in the Relume-root directory
 2. We followed the established pattern for creating route files
 3. We verified that the page exists in the Relume-DO-NOT-EDIT directory before implementing it

+### App Router Implementation

+No issues were encountered during the implementation of the Hinged Patio Doors page in the App Router.
+The implementation was straightforward because:

+1. We followed the established pattern for creating App Router routes
+2. We used the existing components from the Relume-root directory
+3. We added proper logging functionality to track page rendering

 ## Testing

 The Hinged Patio Doors page has been tested for the following:

+### Pages Router Testing

 - **Desktop Rendering**: Verified that all components render correctly on desktop
 - **Mobile Rendering**: Verified that all components render correctly on mobile